 Materials and Methods:

-The field study was conducted at the Agronomy Research Farm, College of Agriculture, Central Agricultural University, Imphal, during the Kharif seasons of 2021 and 2022.
+The field study was conducted at the Agronomy Research Farm, College of Agriculture, Central Agricultural University, Imphal, during the kharif seasons of 2021 and 2022.
 The site, located at 790 m above mean sea level, experiences a humid subtropical climate of the typical northeastern hill ecosystems.
 The climatic data during the study period indicated distinct seasonal variations.
 Rainfall peaked between June and August, with the highest in August (~250 mm), while minimal rainfall occurred in the winter months.
 Maximum and minimum temperatures remained relatively stable, ranging from ~22°C to ~32°C, whereas relative humidity (RH) was highest during the monsoon (above 75%).
 Sunshine hours were lowest during peak monsoon and increased post-monsoon and winter months (Fig. 1).
 The soil was sandy loam, acidic (pH 5.2), low in nitrogen, medium in phosphorus, and high in potassium, which is representative of many rice-growing soils in Manipur.

 Fig.1: Meteorological data recorded during the course of investigation (2021-22).